alicelovescake/redwood-next-example-app/README.md

 Sorry for the bad design!
 Most components are styled using [Material UI](https://mui.com/).

+### GraphQL Client

+On the Redwood `web` side, [Apollo Client](https://www.apollographql.com/docs/react/) is used by default.
+In this app, Next.js side uses [urql](https://formidable.com/open-source/urql/) as the GraphQL client.

+Read more on Redwood's [GraphQL setup](https://redwoodjs.com/docs/graphql).

 ### Types

 Redwood automatically [generates types](https://redwoodjs.com/docs/typescript#auto-generated-types) for your GraphQL queries, routes, Cells, scenerios, and tests.
 You can find the generated types in the `redwood/types`, `web/types/graphql.d.ts`, and `api/types/graphql.d.ts` directories.